Bay whiting

 The bay whiting (Sillago ingenue) is a species of coastal marine fish of the smelt-whiting family, Sillaginidae.
 The bay whiting's range extends throughout the west Indian Ocean, including northern Australia, Thailand, India and Taiwan, where it inhabits protected waters.
 It is benthic in nature, preying on shrimps, polychaetes and molluscs, however little else is known of its biology.
 Bay whiting are an important part of some inshore fisheries around Australia and Asia, where subsistence and commercial fishermen regularly take the species.

 Taxonomy and naming

-The bay whiting is one of 29 species in the genus Sillago, which is one of three divisions of the smelt-whiting family, Sillaginidae.
-The smelt-whitings are Perciformes in the suborder Percoidei.
+The bay whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The species was first identified and named Sillago ingenuua by Roland McKay in his comprehensive 1985 review of the family Sillaginidae, with the holotype collected near Chantaburi, in the Gulf of Thailand in 1975.
 Prior to this official naming, the species had been misidentified as Sillago argentifasciata by Shao and Chang in 1978 and again in 1980 by Dutt and Sujatha.
 The binomial name is derived from the Latin ingenuus, meaning "freeborn", in reference to Thailand where the holotype was collected.
 The only common name, bay whiting is in reference to the species usual habitat.